Frimkron/mud-pi/DESIGN.md

 ```
 At this point, the player will now enter a valid name.
 ```
->>> Mr. Magic Beard
+>>> Bill
-Announcement: Welcome to the server, Mr. Magic Beard the Wizard!
+Announcement: Welcome to the server, Bill the Wizard!
 ```
 That announcement will be sent to all players.